scrum-1/horosim/README.md

 For detailed documentation about how to define the electronic devices, check the [Hardware Setup page](docs/HardwareSetup.md)

-## Creating a model of your machine ##
+## Creating a model of your robot/machine/device) ##

-This course not focus on simulation techniques and we will create a basic model of your machine for you.
-Please, contact me by mail or in the forum.

 If you are interested in learning how the model has been created or of you want to fine tune your model, a good tutorial can be found [in this link](https://www.coppeliarobotics.com/helpFiles/en/bubbleRobTutorial.htm).
 If you want to give your model a realistic appearance, you can use [this tutorial](https://www.coppeliarobotics.com/helpFiles/en/buildingAModelTutorial.htm).

-However, it can take a lot of time to prepare it and it is out of the scope of the course.
-I strongly recommend that you focus on the contents of the course.
+Some videos explaining how to create your models in CoppeliaSim can be found [here](https://www.youtube.com/watch?v=wHrgG9ZYh24) or [here](https://www.youtube.com/playlist?list=PLjzuoBhdtaXOoqkJUqhYQletLLnJP8vjZ).

+For the sake of completeness, a very brief explanation about how to modify the provided examples is given below.

 ### Fine tuning your model

 Maybe you just want to adjust the model a bit to add a new sensor or a new feature.
-You are welcome to modified your model.
+You are welcome to modify your model.

 #### Adding an physical object